puppetlabs/puppet-editor-services/tools/lsp_introspect/README.md

 2. Run `npm install` to download the required node modules

-3. Run `node index.js` to generate the ruby types
+3. Run `node index.js` to generate the Language Server ruby types

+4. Run `node debugprotocol.js` to generate the Debug Server ruby types

-4. Commit the changes and raise a Pull Request
+5. Commit the changes and raise a Pull Request